Prepare for a Great trip!

 Remember to charge your camera batteries and ensure that you have enough video.
 We do have tips on taking photos from planes in the FAQ section.

 It's best to dress in layers; the planes are heated and can get quite warm from solar heat in the summer.
-Flat heeled, sturdy shows are best since you will be climbing in and out of a plane.
+Flat heeled, sturdy shoes are best since you will be climbing in and out of a plane.
 Strap cameras and valuables to yourself before getting in and out of planes.
 Pilots don't dive for items dropped in the lake.

 Rust's makes a stop on the tour.
 It's fun and helps to stretch your legs on this extended plane ride.
 The pilot picks the stop based on time of year, weather and scenic possibilities.